Spain men's national basketball team: EuroBasket

 The first game in the history of the selection was a qualifier for the EuroBasket 1935, where Spain defeated Portugal 33–12.
 This event, which was held in Geneva in the summer of 1935, was the first EuroBasket game in history.
 Spain went on to finish as runners-up in the tournament behind Latvia.

 After coming in second in 1935, 1973, 1983, 1999, 2003, and 2007, Spain won their first continental championship in 2009; defeating Serbia to become European champions.
 The team repeated their success in 2011, taking out France in the final.
 At EuroBasket 2015, Spain once again reached the title game, and demolished Lithuania in the process 80–63.
 Two years after winning it all in 2015, Spain followed it up with another strong performance at EuroBasket 2017, defeating Russia to win the bronze medal match.
 It marked the fourth time Spain won bronze at the EuroBasket, as they also won it in 1991, 2001, and 2013.

 Spain captured their fourth European title at the EuroBasket 2022, after defeating France in the final once again, a rematch of the 2011 title game.
 Additionally, center Willy Hernangómez was selected as tournament MVP.
+After winning the EuroBasket in 2022, Spain endured their worst result ever at the competition in 2025.
+They finished 17th, and failed to make it past the group stage of the tournament for the first time in their history.